Car Washing Tips

 You can get heavy-duty car wash shampoo to target bugs and tar, but it is an expensive route unless your vehicle is covered.
 Instead, spot remover is likely your best choice.
 Follow the steps and hit where you need to, don’t bother with what will easily be knocked off with a brush or mitt!

-To start with, you need to choose the right day to wash your car.
-Hot, sunny days may seem like the perfect time, but in fact, it’s the worst time to wash!
+First, you must choose the right day to wash your car.
+Hot, sunny days may seem like the perfect time, but it’s the worst time to wash!
 The heat and sun will cause the water to evaporate faster than you can dry it, leaving residue spots on your vehicle.

 Rinse your vehicle from the top down.
 This serves two purposes.
 First, it knocks off large particles of dirt and debris that could scratch your car as you wash it.
-Second, it helps cool off the exterior to keep water from evaporating too quickly during the actual washing process.
+Second, it helps cool off the exterior to keep water from evaporating too quickly during washing.

-Use the wash mitt starting from the middle of your vehicle’s roof and work your way out.
-Overlap spots so that no area is missed.
-When you have finished washing the roof, rinse it off immediately to remove the soap.
+Use the wash mitt starting from the middle of your vehicle’s roof and work your way out—overlap spots, so no area is missed.
+After washing the roof, rinse it off immediately to remove the soap.
 Water drying is bad – soap drying is worse!
-Continue to repeat this process, working from the top-down and from the car’s rear to the front.
+Repeat this process, working from the top down and the car’s rear to the front.
 The front of your vehicle will collect more dirt than the rear, and the top will collect less dirt than the bottom, so you want to wash the dirty parts.
-Working towards these dirtiest areas will make sure you don’t drag dirt to the areas less likely to collect dirt, to begin with.
-After finishing each section of the car, go back and re-rinse the areas you have previously done to prevent water spots due to evaporation.
+Working towards these dirtiest areas will make sure you don’t drag dirt to the areas that are less likely to collect dirt, to begin with.
+After finishing each section of the car, re-rinse the areas you have previously done to prevent water spots due to evaporation.

 The Nooks and Crannies

 - Wheel Wells –Clean these while you are cleaning the tires.
 Use the jet setting on your hose nozzle to blow off chunks of dirt and debris.
-Then, use the wheel brush and put some elbow grease into it to get the deep dirt inside the wheel wells.
+Then, use the wheel brush and add some elbow grease to get the deep dirt inside the wheel wells.
 Could you give them a good rinsing when finished?

 - The Bottom of the Mirrors – Dirt from the tires and bugs can get smeared here.
 Use bug and tar remover on these areas, then clean them along with the rest of that section of the car when it is time.

 - Under the Bumpers – Seeing a bit of a trend here?
-Getting underneath your vehicle is not the most popular thing to do, but it’s where the obsession has to go.
+Getting underneath your vehicle is not the most popular thing, but it’s where the obsession must go.
 The underside of bumpers can accumulate tar and debris, which can cake on there.
 Use bug and tar remover, plus give it a good scrubbing with a mitt or brush.

 - That Annoying Area Between the Windshield and the Engine Compartment Where Leaves and Dead Bugs Accumulate – You know exactly the spot.
 Use a vacuum cleaner to suck out the debris, then makes sure you get in there with your mitt or even use a tire brush – just not the same one you already used for the tires.